 And even when consumers become customers, their interactions with your business don’t end; instead, they continue to build a relationship with your company as they ponder on whether to buy from you again.
 As repeat customers are possibly the single most important success factor of your business, it’s important to keep the interactions of current customers in mind when developing your business and marketing strategy.

 Keep a Content Calendar

 If you’ve ever engaged in any type of marketing, you know how difficult it is to stay on schedule.
 Most small businesses make the mistake of dropping off their marketing efforts via email or social media dramatically after an enthusiastic start, which in turn leads to stagnant accounts that hurt your company more than they help.

-Customer relationship management software helps alleviate that problem by allowing its users to generate a multi-channel content calendar that keeps you on track with your content marketing effort.
+Customer relationship management software helps alleviate that problem by allowing its users to generate a multi-channel editorial content calendar that keeps you on track with your content marketing effort.
 It’s a little-used feature of most CRMs that should be used much more often, particularly for small business owners who may not always have marketing on their minds.

 Distinguish Marketing, Sales and Customer Service

 Finally, the single most fundamental way in which CRM software helps you organize your small business.
 As you know, all interactions with your target audience will occur in one of three stages: marketing and promotion, the actual sale, and post-purchase customer service.
 Many small businesses do not have the resources to employ specialists for each area, instead relying on a few of their employees to take care of all three stages.

 But that doesn’t mean the stages shouldn’t be separate.
 Your marketing messages should be very different than your sales messages, which in turn should differ significantly from your customer service inquiries and responses.
 CRM software lets you identify the current stage of each of your contacts with a single glance, allowing you to adjust your strategy and message for each individual message and contact.